intermountainneuroimaging/inc_documentation/docs/source/getting_started.rst

 **********************************************
 All studies who wish to continue pre-registering and importing your data into COINS has the option to do so.
 All studies opting to continue using COINS will also have all new acquisitions stored in Flywheel.
 All scanner fields necessary for COINS convention are compatible with Flywheel convention.
 The one notable exception, while COINS has no restrictions on the value entered into "Accession Number", this field **MUST** conform to the Flywheel naming convention to comply with both COINS and Flywheel requirements.

-What information Can I Include in Flywheel?
+What Information Can I Include in Flywheel?
 *******************************************
 INC at University of Colorado supports an "on premise" deployment Flywheel.io.
 As all data and compute is conducted within UCB systems, we must conform to all data and privacy polices set forth by University of Colorado Research Computing (CURC) and Flywheel.io.
 As such data must be de-identified before entering Flywheel. **NO** protected health information (PHI) and **NO** personally identifiable information (PII) may be stored in Flywheel.
 Examples of protected information includes: